SaezMD/Qwiklabs-Assessment-Automate-updating-catalog-information/README.md

 Once the task is complete, the supplier should be notified with an email that indicates the total weight of fruit (in lbs) that were uploaded.
 The email should have a PDF attached with the name of the fruit and its total weight (in lbs).

 Finally, in parallel to the automation running, we want to check the health of the system and send an email if something goes wrong.
 What you’ll do Write a script that summarizes and processes sales data into different categories Generate a PDF using Python Automatically send a PDF by email Write a script to check the health status of the system

+Files:
+changeImage.py: Using the PIL library to resize and reformat (from .TIFF to .JPEG) the images supplier_image_upload.py: Using the Python requests module to upload these modified images to the web server run.py: Processing descriptions data from .txt files and upload these data to the web server reports.py: A Python module for generating PDF report emails.py: A Python module for generating email message and send email report_email.py: Extracting data from .txt file and using those data and reports.py module to genarate a PDF report and send it through email by using emails.py module health_check.py: Monitoring some of system statistics: CPU usage, disk space, available memory and name resolution.
+Moreover, this Python script will send an email if there are problems